codeigniter4/CodeIgniter4/user_guide_src/source/general/dicontainer.md

 In plain PHP, this can be handled quite easily for this example.

 	$mailer = new Mailer ( new SMTPMailService() );

+The DI container in CodeIgniter, only supports constructor injection, and not any of the other types of injection like setter injection, interface injection, etc.

 ## Why Use A DI Container?